godotengine/godot-docs/tutorials/2d/gui_skinning.rst

 Customizing a Control
 ---------------------

 If only a few controls need to be skinned.
-It is often not neccesary to create a new theme.
+It is often not necessary to create a new theme.
 Controls offer their theme options as special kind of properties.
 If checked, overriding will take place: